webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Crawler Instances

 Increasing the amount of crawler instances will speed up crawls by using additional browser windows to capture more pages in parallel.
-This will also increase the amount of traffic to the website and may have a higher chance of getting rate limited as a result.
+This will also increase the amount of traffic sent to the website and may result in a higher chance of getting rate limited.

 ## Browser Settings